The Director: A Composable Behaviour System with Soft Transitions: Evaluation

 Modern implementations of behaviour trees for autonomous robotics request tasks and act based on the state of the subtask~\cite{Styrud2022,Safronov2020,Yang2021}.
 The Uses information and Done Tasks within the Director provide this functionality and could extend to conform to the behaviour tree structure if desired by adding fail and success responses from subtasks.

 $ABC^2$~\cite{Matellan1998} has a similar Provider-Task relationship and can apply conditionals to nodes.
 They do not address transitions, resource control and multiple implementations for tasks.
-These are not as important within the two-dimensional simulation competition scenario used in the article.
+These are not as important within the two-dimensional simulation competition scenario used in the article but are important in the context of real-world humanoid robotics.

-The complexity of the Director requires careful implementation of the backend algorithm.
-We provide over thirty automated tests for the Director to aid in the development of the algorithm~\footnote{https://github.com/NUbots/DirectorSoccer/tree/main/module/extension/Director/tests}.
-The computational complexity of the algorithm is comparable to other behaviour tree systems.